CameronHack/ARV/README.md

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?

+Have you ever struggled to figure out when to leave your house to pick up someone from the airport?
+We certainly have, and that is why we created ARV, a web application that tells you the exact right time to get in your car.
+ARV takes into account current flight data and traffic conditions and determines when to show up, which terminal to go to, and how long it will take to get there.
+Simply type in your address and the flight number you are tracking, and the rest is done for you!

 ## Table of Contents (Optional)